 MLS has always had a healthy contingent of South American players, with Argentines, Brazilians and Colombians making a particularly huge stamp on the history of the league.
 As the league has grown, however, so has its South American footprint.
 Uruguayans, Paraguayans and Venezuelans had an outsize impact on the league last year, and will likely continue to do so in 2018.

 This year’s crop of South American newcomers is also notable for its youth.
-The oldest of the 25 South Americans to sign an MLS deal this winter is 27, and the average age of the group is just 21.7 years of age.
+The oldest of the 26 to sign an MLS deal this winter is 27, and the average age of the group is just 21.7 years of age.

 Here’s the full list of South Americans that have moved to MLS this winter, to be updated as additional signings are made:

 - Rodrigo Pacheco, LAFC, 21

 - Alejandro Romero "Kaku" Gamarra, New York Red Bulls, 23

 - Emiliano Amor, Sporting Kansas City, 22